 Bees love to visit my flowering perennials.
 They also love pollinating vegetable garden plants.
-(Editor’s Note: Here are some of the Best New Vegetable Seeds to plant.)
+(Read Best New Vegetable Seeds for some ideas of what to plant.)

 When I look out at my hives, it gives me a great feeling of helping the environment as well creating natural habitat.
 I am forever joyful that, many years ago when I wondered how to start beekeeping, I decided to follow my inner buzz.

 Ready for more information about keeping bees?
 Read Claire’s story Top 10 Tips for Keeping Bees